 Your computer account (username and password) for these computers is the same as for normal campus computers, email, etc. It does not matter which workstation you log into; you will have access to all your files on all computers, since they are stored on a central file server.

-Locate the Gustavus Adolphus College homepage by entering
+Locate the Gustavus Adolphus College homepage by

-Bookmarks menu.
+the Bookmarks menu.
 Next time you want to find the Gustavus homepage,

 select "Gustavus Adolphus College" under the Bookmark menu.